LibreOffice/dictionaries/cs_CZ/README_en.txt

-The pack contains current versions of all OpenOffice.org Czech dictionares as of 2008-05-18.
+The pack contains Czech dictionares for LibreOffice.

 Spellchecker
 ------------